drdrang/drtwoot/README.markdown

     * delete from your favorites list (**★** changes back to black); and
     * delete, if the tweet is from you (**⌫**);
     * retweet, if the tweet is from someone else (**♺** changes to red).

+    The buttons appear only for the tweet the cursor is over.
 * Less obviously, each tweet has links to:
     * the full-sized user picture (click the thumbnail);
     * the tweet itself on twitter.com (click the timestamp);